inkarkat/vim-IndentConsistencyCop/README.md

   implemented as a default g:IndentConsistencyCop\_line\_filters.
 - Emit "IndentConsistencyCop" User event after each cop command, so that customizations can react to the results.
+- Set 'copyindent' and 'preserveindent' when the buffer is inconsistent and this is ignored (configurable via g:IndentConsistencyCop\_IsCopyAndPreserveIndent).

 ##### 2.00    23-Dec-2017
 - Minor: Replace explicit regexp engine workaround with ingo/compat/regexp.vim.